 I don’t want to burn out on turmeric, so I tend to resist my urge to start whisking it into everything I eat or drink, but I have this Miso-Turmeric dressing recipe on my radar.
 If you are gagging at the thought of drinking the tea, try incorporating a bit of turmeric into soups, salad dressings, or slow cooker concoctions.

 Now regale me with your thoughts on turmeric, golden milk, yellow teeth, Christian’s pretty photos, or ay other little thing you’d like to chat about.
-Did you also know that you should sign up for my weekly newsletter?
+Did you also know that you should come hang with me on Facebook?